SNodeC/snode.c/docs/config-json.md

 ## Value semantics

-The `value` object contains:
+The `value` object separates semantic values from INI/config-file literals:

-- `apiDefault`: CLI11 default string, `<REQUIRED>` for required options without defaults, or an empty string if that is the effective API default.
+- `apiDefault`: semantic CLI11 default string, `<REQUIRED>` for required options without defaults, or an empty string if that is the effective API default.
-- `configured`: a command-line or config-file value when active; otherwise `null`.
+- `configured`: semantic command-line or config-file value when active; otherwise `null`.
+This is not INI quoted.
-- `effective`: configured value if present, otherwise the API default or required placeholder.
+- `effective`: semantic configured value if present, otherwise the semantic API default or required placeholder.
 - `source`: `command-line-or-config`, `api-default`, `required-placeholder`, or `empty-default`.
-- `isDefault`
-- `isConfigured`
-- `isMissingRequired`
+- `isEffectiveDefault`: true when the semantic effective value equals the semantic API default, even if the value was explicitly configured.
+- `isExplicitlyConfigured`: true when CLI11 reports an active configured value, regardless of whether it equals the API default.
+- `isMissingRequired`: true when a required option has no usable effective value or the effective value is `<REQUIRED>`.
+- `apiDefaultLiteral`: INI/config-file literal form of `apiDefault`.
+- `configuredLiteral`: INI/config-file literal form of `configured`, or `null` when no configured value is active.
+- `effectiveLiteral`: INI/config-file literal form of `effective`.

+For version 1, semantic multi-value options are represented as a deterministic space-joined string and the `type.items` metadata identifies list-like options.
+The `*Literal` fields preserve CLI11's config-file representation for tools that need to round-trip textual config snippets.
 CLI11 does not currently expose enough origin metadata here to reliably distinguish command-line values from config-file values, so both are intentionally reported as `command-line-or-config`.

 ## Output purity